Federal lawsuit claims company sold thousands of fake N-95 masks to Cleveland Clinic - NewsBreak

 In another case, Delaware-based hospital TidalHealth also bought surgical grade N-95 masks from Q2 Solutions in November.

 TidalHealth reached out to 3M after workers reported that the masks had a strange odor.
-3M later confirmed that the masks were fake.Partial human remains found during search for Brian Laundrie, reports say
+3M later confirmed that the masks were fake.New COVID-19 subvariant is spreading in UK: What we know

 Investigators with HSI Philadelphia say that Q2 Solutions may have sold counterfeit PPE to at least 20 medical facilities.